monttj/CMSDAS2019/README.md

 please refer to this link:
 [Jupyter in local server](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchoolBeijing2019PreExerciseFourthSet#Exercise_13_Using_Jupyter_with_P)

-Once you open the Jupyther, change the kernel to tensorflow
+Once you open the Jupyther, change the kernel to tensorflow.

+You will have to follow this [exercise](https://github.com/monttj/CMSDAS2019/blob/master/ML_exercise_basic.ipynb).